revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/09-Services.md

 ---

-4. How do you inject a dependency in angular?
+4.How do you inject a dependency in angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)